REGulatory director

 B.A. in City Planning, Stanford University

 Justin is co-founder and Planning Director for InterAgency, where he leads the firm’s water/sewer, road/bridge, and bus/rail projects.
-Over a 20+ year career, Justin has led ROW, environmental, and permit processes for the region’s largest infrastructure developments, including DC Water’s $2.7B Clean Rivers CSO Tunnel Program, Property Group’s $1B I-395 Air Rights Project, CSX’s $500M Virginia Avenue Tunnel, and a host of different projects for WMATA and the National Parks Service.
-He has also managed the regulatory and permitting efforts for private developers like Akridge, Brookfield, Hines, JBGS, MRP, and Toll Brothers.
-Justin has written Environmental Assessments, managed extensive Section 106 and Clean Water Act permitting processes, authored MOUs with DDOT, DOEE, DMPED, and DGS, and coordinated the easements/entitlements for a host of linear infrastructure projects in DC, Maryland, and Virginia.
+Over a 20+ year career, Justin has led architectural design, environmental, and permit processes for the region’s largest infrastructure developments, including AlexRenew’s new $40M CSO Pumping Station, DC Water’s $2.7B Clean Rivers CSO Tunnel Program, Property Group’s $1B I-395 Air Rights Project, CSX’s $500M Virginia Avenue Tunnel, and a host of projects for WMATA and the National Parks Service.
+Justin has performed the design work for several industrial water processing facilities, written Environmental Assessments, managed extensive Section 106 and Clean Water Act permitting processes, authored MOUs with DDOT, DOEE, DMPED, and DGS, and coordinated the easements/entitlements for a host of linear infrastructure projects in DC, Maryland, and Virginia.

 John Li, AIA, LEED